linkret/Puerto-Rico-Bot/README.md

 ## About

 This repository contains bots for playing the popular board game **Puerto Rico**, written in C++.
-You can playing against them yourself, or watch them fight each other!
+You can play against them yourself, or watch them fight each other!

 Puerto Rico is a 3-5 player resource management game, similiar to "Castles of Burgundy", "Citadels" and "Settlers of Catan".